 Your brand is your product and service name.
 We will fight to protect your point of difference.
-A trademark is an affordable way to get federal protection for the name of your product or service.
+A trademark is an affordable way to get federal protection for the name of your product or service, and our trademark services help to make that an easier process.
 Once you have a registered federal trademark you can use the symbol ® in connection with your mark.
 Having a trademark helps your customers to recognize your product or service over your competitors’.

-To get started you don’t need to have the name in use yet—a trademark can be filed as an intent-to-use mark.
+To get started you don’t need to have the name in use yet—according to trademark law, a trademark can be filed as an intent-to-use mark.
 You merely need to have good faith intent to begin using the mark.
 Once you are ready to use the name in commerce, we can help you secure the federal registration you need.
-We can assist you from the first step of choosing your brand through the category research and registration procedure.
+We can assist you from the first step of choosing your brand, searching the registered trademark database to make sure your desired trademark is available, through the category research and registration procedure.
 We can continue to provide assistance in maintaining the mark and monitor possible infringements and advise you if any actions are needed.

 The Patent Process

-There are three main parts to patenting an invention.
+In patent law, there are three main parts to patenting an invention.
 First, a global or U.S. patent search is conducted over many proprietary databases to make sure your invention is original.
 Second, a detailed patent application is drafted and filed with the patent office to establish that your concept is unique.
 The application must take into account not only the invention, but also the legal landscape, prior patent submissions and the inventor’s commercialization plans.
 The final step is to prosecute the patent with the USPTO until it’s approved.
-The entire process takes years to finalize, so it’s important you work with people you trust who will be committed over the long-term.
+The entire process takes years to finalize, so it’s important you work with someone experienced in patent services and people you trust who will be committed over the long-term.

 We’ll help you maximize your chances of success with the U.S. Patent & Trademark Office (USPTO) and minimize prior art issues with competitors by understanding prior patent submissions in your field, the overall review process and how to draft the proper point of view in the application.